 You may also experience symptoms such as a dull ache in your lower abdomen or groin.

 Though rare, testicular cancers can produce hormones that lead to breast tenderness or the growth of breast tissue.
 As testicular cancer progresses to an advanced stage, you may have symptoms such as swelling in one or both legs.

-Urology Associates of Mobile works closely with you to develop an individualized treatment plan.
-They support you throughout your treatment, beginning with pretreatment issues such as sperm banking and continuing through survivorship.
+Your doctor will work closely with you to develop an individualized treatment plan, and will support you throughout your treatment – beginning with pretreatment issues such as sperm banking and continuing through survivorship.